HiPhish/awk-ward.nvim/README.rst

 License
 #######

-Released under the MIT (Expat) license, see the COPYING_ file for details.
+The source code is released under the MIT (Expat) license, the documentation and supporting test files under the CC0-1.0 license.
+See the LICENSES_ directory for details.

-.. _COPYING: COPYING.txt
+.. _LICENSES: LICENSES